mmcqd/higher-standard/README.md

 # Higher Standard
 Higher kinded polymorphism in Standard ML!

-An attempt at translating a little bit of https://github.com/ocamllabs/higher into SML.
+An attempt at translating some of https://github.com/ocamllabs/higher into SML.

 Higher kinded polymorphism is implemented through defunctionalization.
 Instead of promoting type variables to allow abstraction over type constructors (anything of kind k -> * ), we _demote_ type constructor application